also available in the book: Chronological Crue Vol.3 - The Naughties

 Nikki attends the Los Angeles premiere of the movie 300 at Grauman's

 Chinese in Hollywood.

-As Vince cancels his late-March solo tour of Australia and postpones a
+Vince cancels his late-March solo tour of Australia and postpones a

-show in Kentucky, talk abounds of him being admitted to a rehabilitation
+show in Kentucky, as he is again admitted to a

-procedures and is in good health.
-Meanwhile, a troubled Britney Spears
+necessary medical procedures and is in good health.
+Lia says Nikki

 Finalist from the Rock Star Supernova TV series, Dilana Robichaux, says